Flone-dnb/nameless-engine/docs/Manual.md

 }
 ```

-For GLSL you would do the same thing (`ShaderType::PIXEL_SHADER` is considered as "fragment shader" when compiling GLSL shaders).
+For HLSL you would do the same thing (`ShaderType::FRAGMENT_SHADER` is considered as "pixel shader" when compiling HLSL shaders).

 You should not remove the code to compile your shaders (`ShaderManager::compileShaders`) from your game.
 This code not only compiles the shaders but also adds them to the global "shader registry".
 If some shader was previously compiled then this means that the results of that compilation were cached and the next time you will call `compileShaders` instead of compiling it again the results will be retrived from the cache.
 If you change your shader code or something else the cache might be automatically invalidated (inside `ShaderManager::compileShaders`) and your shader will be automatically recompiled so if you do any changes in the shader file (or in any files that your shader includes) you just need to restart the game to see your changes.